visforvali/eng201-oer/_pages/alt-grading.md

 ---
-title:  🍎 Alt-Grading System
+title:  💯 Alt-Grading System
 author: Dr. Mani
 date: 2025-08-02
 category: Jekyll
 layout: post
 ---

-# Overview 💯

 > ##### Attention!
 > You're guaranteed at least a B+ as your final grade if you do everything that's asked of you in the spirit you're asked to do it.
 But this doesn't mean anything goes!
 Read on for details.
 {: .block-danger }

 Grading is the worst part of teaching (for me) and learning (for you).
 Grades cause anxiety, self-doubt, combativeness, plagiarism, and GenAI use.
 To counter this, I use an "ungrading" schema: a system that prioritizes learning over grades and rewards experimentation and even the screw-ups that happen when we try out what were learning.

-The pedagogical and assessment methods used in PLV core writing courses are probably unlike the stereotypes of writing instruction that you're familiar with (butts in seats, pens to paper, expectations of mastery and assessments that are unrealistic, inequitable, and punitive).
-Our approaches and policies are designed to support learning as an ongoing, dynamic, trial-and-error process of emulation, experimentation, revision, reflection, and social collaboration (to name a few).
+This assessment method &mdash; used in all PLV core writing courses &mdash; is designed to support learning as an ongoing, dynamic, trial-and-error process of emulation, experimentation, revision, reflection, and social collaboration.

 Nothing in this class needs to be perfect or polished, but this doesn't mean anything goes.
 I can't measure how hard you feel you tried or give "effort points" for work that ignores the course material.
 I need measurable evidence of how you're engaging in the class: e.g., frequency of participation, use of feedback, your writerly choices in assignments, etc.